miekg/gotmplfmt/README.md

-# gohtmlfmt
+# gotmplfmt

-Fmt go HTML templates.
+Fmt Go HTML templates.
 There are no options.
 Empty lines are preserved by condensed to a single one.

+HTML isn't formatted (yet!).